A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Extensions

+Now, however, we can account for baseline and time-varying covariates when identifying and estimating the denominator.
 Specifically, we assume that within values of baseline and post-baseline covariates, health status among those screened is representative among health status among those missed: $ Y1^* \perp \Delta \mid W,L $.
-Additionally, we require that the probability of being measured within covariate strata is bounded away from 0: $ P( \Delta =1 \mid W=w,L=l) >0 \ \text{ for all possible } w,l $.
+Additionally, we require that the probability of being measured within covariate values is bounded away from 0: $ P( \Delta =1 \mid W=w,L=l) >0 \ \text{ for all possible } w,l $.
 Under these assumptions, we can write the statistical estimand for the denominator as $\mathbb{E}[\mathbb{E}(Y1 \mid \Delta=1, W,L)]$.
-Estimation proceeds as before using TMLE.
+Estimation for the denominator proceeds as before using TMLE with a larger adjustment set.
 Then we combine the numerator and denominator estimates to generate $\hat{Y}^c$, repeat for all $J$ clusters, and conduct Stage 2 estimation and inference using TMLE with Adaptive Pre-specification.
+We emphasize that Stage 1's identification and estimation of the cluster-level endpoint $Y^c = \mathbb{P}(Y2=1) \div \mathbb{E}[\mathbb{E}(Y1 \mid \Delta=1, W,L)]$ is done in each cluster separately.
+This allows the missingness mechanism to vary by cluster and facilitates our adjustment for time-varying covariates impacted by the trial arm.